httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 When reviewing registration requests, the designated expert(s) should pay attention to the requested status.
-The status value should reflect standardization status and the broad opinion of relevant interest groups such as the IETF or security-related Standards Development Organizations SDOs.
+The status value should reflect standardization status and the broad opinion of relevant interest groups such as the IETF or security-related Standards Development Organizations (SDOs).
 The "Active" status is not suitable for an algorithm that is known to be weak, broken, or experimental.
 If a registration request attempts to register such an algorithm as "Active", the designated expert(s) should suggest an alternative status of "Deprecated" or "Provisional".